CleverCloud/documentation/content/guides/tutorial-laravel.md

 ## Overview

-Laravel applications almost work out of the box on Clever Cloud, you just have a few adjustments to make.

-{{% content/create-application %}}
+Laravel is a PHP web application framework with expressive, elegant syntax.
+To deploy Laravel on Clever Cloud, use a PHP application, a database add-on (MySQL or PostgreSQL), and configure external storage (FS Bucket or Cellar).
+This guide walks you through the minimal requirements to successfully deploy your app.

 {{% content/set-env-vars %}}